 Natasha Barrett’s works are out there!
-They have been performed in concert in Ann Arbor, Arras, Bagnolet, Barcelona, Baton Rouge, Belfast, Bergen, Berlin, Birmingham, Bologna, Bourges, Bowling Green, Brest, Brussels, Cagliari, Edinburgh, Eidsvoll, Florence, Galliate, Gothenburg, Harstad, Helsinki, Huddersfield, Ithaca, Leicester, London, Lund, Madrid, Malmö, Manchester, Marseille, Montpellier, Montréal, Morelia, New York City, Nîmes, Oslo, Paris, Richmond, San Francisco, Santiago, Seattle, South River, St John’s, Stanford, Stavanger, Thessaloniki, Toronto, Trondheim, Troy, Udine, Utrecht, Villeneuve d’Ascq, Vitoria-Gasteiz, Weimar and Wrocław…
+They have been performed in concert in Ann Arbor, Arras, Aveiro, Bagnolet, Barcelona, Baton Rouge, Belfast, Bergen, Berlin, Birmingham, Bologna, Bourges, Bowling Green, Brest, Brussels, Cagliari, Cambridge, Edinburgh, Eidsvoll, Florence, Gainesville, Galliate, Gothenburg, Harstad, Helsinki, Huddersfield, Ithaca, Langwarrin, Le Havre, Leicester, Lima, Lisbon, London, Lund, Madrid, Malmö, Manchester, Marseille, Montpellier, Montréal, Morelia, New York City, Nîmes, Oslo, Paris, Richmond, San Francisco, Santiago, Seattle, South River, St John’s, Stanford, Stavanger, Thessaloniki, Toronto, Toulouse, Tønsberg, Trondheim, Troy, Udine, Utrecht, Villeneuve d’Ascq, Vitoria-Gasteiz, Weimar and Wrocław…

 Natasha Barrett works fore-mostly with composition and creative uses of sound.
 Her output spans concert composition through to sound-art, large sound-architectural installations, collaboration with experimental designers and scientists, acousmatic performance interpretation and more recently live electroacoustic improvisation.
 Whether writing for live performers or electroacoustic forces, the focus of this work stems from an acousmatic approach to sound, the aural images it can evoke and an interest in techniques that reveal detail the ear will normally miss.
 The spatio-musical potential of acousmatic sound features strongly in her work.